-Supplies and Other Operating Expenses
+- Section 5 Supplies and Other Operating Expenses

 - All costs should be itemized within this category by major types and show the basis for computation.

-Office rental costs must be reasonable and consistent with rents charged in the area.
+- Office rental costs must be reasonable and consistent with rents charged in the area.

-Supplies and Other Operating Expenses may include, but are not limited to, the following: Rent
+- Supplies and Other Operating Expenses may include, but are not limited to, the following (not all are allowable under VOCA):

+- o Rent

-- Utilities
+- o Utilities

 - Telephone services (local and long distance)

 - Internet access/internet provider contracts

-- Office supplies
+- o Office supplies

-- o Vendor maintenance contracts/agreements
+- Vendor maintenance contracts/agreements

-- o Postage
+- Postage

-- o Volunteer Recognition
+- Volunteer Recognition

 - Audit Costs

 - Special printing projects

 - Volunteer and staff training

 - Public relations and advertising

 - o Insurance

-- Professional Services - Membership Fees
+- Professional Services

+- Membership Fees

-Indirect Costs
+- Section 6 Indirect Costs